-How Often Should You Shower
+How often Should You Shower

 Of course, men and women tend to have different needs when bathing, shaving, and grooming.
 How often should your shower be part of your daily routine, along with having a morning cup of coffee and reading the newspaper?
 Or, you may skip the occasional rinse-off due to lack of time or simply feeling like you don’t need it.